DogeTheBeast/College_notes/CHEM 154/Unit 9/Gibb's Free Energy Under Non-Standard Conditions.md

 $${\LARGE \Delta G_{rxn} = \Delta G^0 + RT
 ; ln(Q)}$$

-Where *Q* is the reaction quotient for non standard conditions..
+Where *Q* is the Reaction Quotient

 ---